changeprasant/Jedis/Home.md

 Just go to the Downloads section and use the latest Jedis JAR available.

 #### Apache Commons Dependency
-You will also need to download Apache Commons at [[ http://commons.apache.org/pool/download_pool.cgi]]: and then import: import org.apache.commons.pool.impl.GenericObjectPool.Config;
+You will also need to download Apache Commons [[ http://commons.apache.org/pool/download_pool.cgi]]: and then import: import org.apache.commons.pool.impl.GenericObjectPool.Config;

 #### Configure a Maven dependency
 Jedis is also distributed as a Maven Dependency through Sonatype.
 To configure that just add the following XML snippet to your pom.xml file.